Designed at BERG, 2010

 ‘Show your working’

-Each school page also showed how it was generated, allowing users to explore its source data and how it was interpreted.
+Each school page also showed how it was generated, allowing parents and kids to explore its source data and how it was interpreted.

 The whole site floated on top of a map, to allow for easier search, comparison and serendipitous wandering.

 Each school was also represented by an icon – a little school with a face on it.
 This was also generated from publicly-available data: the number of pupils (building size), academic performance (roof color), and ‘happiness’ (facial expression), which was derived from data about pastoral care, pupil enjoyment, and behavior.